GregHoff/qc-notes/DockerSetup.md

 ## Setup Instructions

-You can quickly run this environment without cloning the repository by pulling directly from DockerHub:
+You can quickly run this environment with just two commands in terminal (command prompt for windows):

+1. **Pull the container image** (download the environment):

 ```bash
 docker pull ksucyber/qc-notes:latest
 ```